saskeli/block_RLBWT/README.md

 ```

 Other hopefully useful defualt index variants are `bbwt::runs<>´ and ´bbwt::vbyte<>´.
 Different blocks sizes can be entered as template parameters.

+## Requirements

+Compilation and execution has been tested on multiple modern x86-64 systems and GCC supporting `-std=c++2a`.
+Code should be compatible with other compilers, but is not expected to compile correctly on compilers not supporting C++ 20.
+The project should also work on new ARM based apple systems.